 Main approaches followed by mapping editors

-And then there are the two categories which are part of the low-code/no-code movement, which aims at minimizing the exposure to “code”, which in our context can be understood as mapping syntax and SQL queries
+And then, there are the two categories that are part of the low-code/no-code movement.
+The no-code movement aims to minimize the exposure to “code,” which relates to mapping syntax and SQL queries in our context.

 Low-code/no-code: visual and form-based editors

 Visual editors let users add classes as nodes in a graph diagram and properties as node attributes or edges between the nodes.
 Database relations or SQL queries are then attached to the node's attributes and edges to specify the mapping.